-Cleaning and Preservation of Coins - A Complete Guide, page 16
+A Complete Guide To Cleaning and Preservation of Coins, page 16

 The following methods can be used for cleaning silver coins:

-2) Cleaning with brushes (see details on pages 6 - 7).
+3) Cleaning with Brushes (see details on page 7).

-3) Cleaning with soft erasers, a toothpick, a bone stylus, and even an ink eraser (see details on pages 8 - 9)
+4) Cleaning with Soft Erasers, a Toothpick, a Bone Stylus, and Ink Eraser (see details on pages 8 - 9)

-4) Immersion into a Hydrogen Peroxide (H2O2) bath, "Hydrogen Peroxide Bath" described on pages 11 - 12, is applied briefly to remove the dirt.
+5) Immersion into a Hydrogen Peroxide (H2O2) Bath, "Hydrogen Peroxide Bath" described on pages 11 - 12, is applied briefly to remove the dirt.

-5) Immersion into a 10% Ammonia (NH4OH) solution bath ("Ammonia Solution Bath" described on page 13): the coins should be immersed for a few minutes or continually taken out, soaked with several changes of water and brushed.
+6) Immersion into 10% Ammonia (NH4OH) Solution Bath ("Ammonia Solution Bath" described on page 13): the coins should be immersed for a few minutes or continually taken out, soaked with several changes of water and brushed.
 Caution should be exercised with copper-bearing alloys; the coins should be examined every quarter hour with a magnifying glass.

 Great care must be exercised here as the coins might be damaged if they are exposed to the air for a long moment while being taken out of the ammonia bath for rinsing.
 In case of removal of horn silver (Silver chloride, AgCl), after brief rinsing the silver chloride can be removed with a brush.
 A short rinsing or soaking follows.